Why is AML Transaction Monitoring Important?

 Transaction monitoring systems have evolved to meet the demands of today’s fraud environment.
 Your institution can meet these demands by leveraging a transaction monitoring system that incorporates the following functionality:

-- System integration: The effectiveness of your anti-money laundering compliance program depends on your ability to create an accessible, holistic view of customers.
-This means grabbing all the scraps of information located in each of its various systems, including every name, physical address, transaction, IP address, sign-on, purchase location and transfer associated with a particular customer.
+- System integration: The effectiveness of your AML compliance program depends on your ability to create an accessible, holistic view of customers.
+This means grabbing all the scraps of information in each of its various systems, including every name, physical address, transaction, IP address, sign-on, purchase location and transfer associated with a particular customer.
 In order to access all that information, your transaction monitoring system must be fully compatible with and seamlessly connected to those other systems.

 - Risk mitigation: Your transaction monitoring system must effectively monitor and mitigate your real-world risk, encompassing the types of products your offer, customers and footprints you serve and channels your customers use.